Link: Apply now for the Hilton Honors American Express Card

 Is The Hilton Honors Card From American Express Worth It?

-For a no annual fee card, I think the Hilton Honors Card from American Express is pretty awesome.
+For a no annual fee card, I think the Hilton Honors American Express Card is pretty awesome.
 The card has a huge welcome offer, it gives you access to Amex Offers (which can save you a lot of money), it offers Hilton Honors Silver status (which gets you a fifth night free on awards), and more.
+Furthermore, holding onto some cards for a long time is good for your credit score, and you might as well do that with no annual fee cards, whenever possible.

-The bonus categories are pretty good too for a no annual fee card, like being able to earn 7x points on Hilton stays, and 5x points on supermarket, gas station, and restaurant purchases.
+The bonus categories are pretty solid as well for a no annual fee card, like being able to earn 7x points on Hilton stays, and 5x points on U.S. supermarket, U.S. gas station, and U.S. restaurant purchases.
 Combine that with no foreign transaction fees, and this is one of the best no annual fee cards to use abroad.

 For someone who absolutely doesn’t want to pay an annual fee but who also likes Hilton Honors, I think this is a great card to consider.
 It could also be a good option if you’re looking to downgrade one of Hilton’s premium credit cards.